 We believe these penalties are excessive.
-That’s why we want every person accused of DUI to be represented by a Pasadena DUI lawyer.
-A lawyer knows how to work within the system to shelter you from the worst DUI consequences.
+That is why we want every person accused of DUI to be represented by a Pasadena DUI lawyer.
+A Los Angeles DUI lawyer knows how to work within the system to shelter you from the worst DUI consequences.

 How Bad Is a DUI?